WHAT IS THE BUONICONTI FUND?

 Our mission to cure paralysis is driven by these incredible devoted constituents.

-All monies raised via The Buoniconti Fund directly support the ongoing research at The Miami Project to Cure Paralysis, the world’s most comprehensive spinal cord injury (SCI) research center and a designated Center of Excellence at the University of Miami Miller School of Medicine.
+All monies raised via The Buoniconti Fund directly support the ongoing research at The Miami Project to Cure Paralysis.
+The Miami Project, a Center of Excellence at the University of Miami Miller School of Medicine, is considered one of the premier research programs conducting cutting-edge discovery, translational and clinical investigations targeting traumatic spinal cord and brain injury, and other neurological disorders.

 The Buoniconti Fund’s Policies